NERC-CEH/rse_group/team/100_days.md

 ## Where we are

 * Background to UKCEH
-* The "UK Centre for Ecology and Hydrology": Independent Research Org. w/ charitable status
+* The "UK Centre for Ecology and Hydrology": Not-for-profit independent Research Org.
-* Focused on floods, droughts, biodiversity research
+* Focused on floods, droughts, biodiversity, pollution research, which involves lots of modelling!
 * Spread across 4 offices: Wallingford, Lancaster, Bangor, Edinburgh

 ## Why we're here